GoFvck/Go-Fuck-Yourself/README.md

 # Go-Fuck-Yourself
-A Python Script that is used for Packet Sniffing, Proxy Scraping, GeoIP and more! i dont really know how to format the Requirements File so im sorry.
+A Python Script that is used for Packet Sniffing, Proxy Scraping, GeoIP and more!

+i dont really know how to format the Requirements File so im sorry.

+And its not cleaned of imports that i didnt use at the end.